sukeniklab/CHE600/Class_02-Resources/README.md

 ```

 21. This command uses the ```awk``` program.
 We will learn all about it in the coming weeks – this is just meant as a demonstration of the power of bash!
 What is the average fraction of disordered proteins in the SARS-CoV-2 proteome?

-# **III.
-The bash shell - a bit deeper**

-1. Before we start, we need to know how to kill or exit running programs so we don’t get stuck.
-Some keys to press when you find yourself stuck on a Linux system:
-    * ctrl-c (i.e. hold the Ctrl key and hit “c”; kills current command)
-    * :q (To exit certain programs like vi, less, and man)
-    * Esc (i.e. the Esc key on the upper left of your keyboard; escape input mode)
-    * Ctrl-z (put current process in background)
-    * Ctrl-d to exit some applications (eg python shell)

-2. Your shell prompt is customized to tell you the name of the computer you are on and the directory you are currently in:

-    ```ssukenik@as-che600-lvm:~$``` (“ssukenik” will be your own username, “@as-che600-lvm” is the server name, and “~” means your home directory)

-    ```ssukenik@as-che600-lvm:~/CHE600/class02$``` (same as above but you’re in the ```/CHE600/class02``` directory.

-3. Command history is always accessible, and should be used!
-    * You can scroll through your previous commands by using the “up” and “down” arrows on the keyboard.
-You can edit a command using the “left” or “right” arrows and the “Delete” and “Backspace” keys.
-Try it now.
-    * You can look through your entire history by typing history.
-This will be powerful in conjunction with some text finding programs like grep which we will learn later in the course.
-    * You can also use the reverse-i-search by hitting “ctrl-r” – this will search through your history for the most recent command the contains the string you type into it.
-Keep hitting ctrl-r to go further back in history.

-5. Getting help about any Linux commands is easy.
-Try using one of the options below (won’t work on everything!) (**note that when you see italic text you need to replace the text with your own input to run the command!)**
-    * google search on “_command_” or “_command_ tutorial”
-    * ```man``` _command_
-    * _command_ ```\--help```
-    * _command_ ```-h```

 ## **IV.
 Bashing on your own**